Tragic news: Player dies during match after sharing his faith before kickoff

 Tributes and reactions following Enzo Pittau's death

-The news of Enzo Pittau’s death has left the entire Argentina football fraternity in great pain as tributes continue to pour in.
+The news of Enzo Pittau’s death has left the entire Argentine football fraternity in great pain as tributes continue to pour in.

 Don Orione, the club Enzo was representing at the time, expressed their grief in a statement, saying: